AdobeDocs/creative-cloud-enterprise.en/help/guide-1/overview.md

 ---
-title: Overview
+title: Creative Cloud for enterprise
 description: This is the article overview.
 ---

-# Title
+# Creative Cloud for enterprise Learning Hub

-Welcome to the something something user guide.
+Welcome to the Creative Cloud for enterprise Learning Hub.

-MORE...

 <!--
 This is the landing page of the user guide.
 It should be the first list item in the TOC.md file.